vstadnytskyi/caproto-sandbox/docs/source/usage.rst

 Disclaimer:
 I am not a developer of the caproto library, I am a user.
 Here I describe my vision and understanding of the structure of caproto server from a user point of view.
+I am also hoping to provide some organization solutions.

 **************************************************
 Principle of design and operation of CA server